 On this recording, Pamela Sklar plays flute, alto flute, bass flute and piccolo, highlighting her ability to compose for and play different genres, styles & techniques.
-Joined/co-featured with talented colleagues & friends, playing English horn, percussion, guitar, cello, violin, bass and drums, Sklar's versatile flute playing, sounds, moods, improvisations and mixed styles shed light on the spiritual, meditative and evocative Native American-Jazz styles to which she pays tribute.
+Joined by and co-featured with talented colleagues & friends playing English horn, percussion, guitar, cello, violin, bass and drums, Sklar's versatile flute playing, sounds, moods, improvisations and mixed styles shed light on the spiritual, meditative and evocative Native American-Jazz styles to which she pays tribute.

 A classically trained musician, Sklar first developed an interest in Native Americans by watching Hollywood movies as a child; their costumes, hair and overall style captivated her.
 Later on, she gained a great respect and passion for their cultures, past and present, by reading stories, viewing documentaries and listening to their different flutes.
 In this way, Sklar became inspired to compose, play, perform and record this, her first original CD.

 Born in New York to a family of professional musicians (a first cousin was famed violinist Michael Rabin), Sklar began playing the flute at age five and later studied with New York Philharmonic principal flutists John Wummer and Julius Baker, and other great chamber music artists, including Karl Kraber and Samuel Baron.

 As a studio musician, Sklar has recorded with numerous notable artists, including Tony Bennett on his Grammy award-winning Duets I and II recordings), with Lady Gaga (Cheek to Cheek with Tony Bennett), Paul Simon, Harry Connick, Jr. and Natalie Cole, among others.
 Other performances include TV appearances with tenor Andrea Bocelli, the Grammy Awards for two consecutive seasons (Gil Shaham, Aretha Franklin), and solo/principal flute with Dave Brubeck for several seasons.
 With French crossover pianist/composer Claude Bolling, Sklar performed internationally for many seasons as soloist, playing Bolling's music written for Jean-Pierre Rampal.
 She also appeared with jazz greats Hubert Laws and guitarists Jack Wilkins and Larry Coryell.
 Sklar played in a cameo role on CBS's As the World Turns; in a duet with Joel Grey for the annual Songwriters Hall of Fame Awards and with Alan Hovhaness at New York's Metropolitam Museum of Art in a program of the late composer's music.